 Where the landlord intends to dispose by auction, the notice must be served between four and six months before the date of the auction.
-The notice must include the following information:

 The principal terms of the proposed disposal, the property and the interest.
 However, there will be no price or deposit mentioned (nor is the landlord required to divulge the reserve price);